contiv-experimental/docs/source/2_volplugin.md

 Let's go through what these parameters mean.

+* `unlocked`: removes the exclusive locks between mounts for a given volume.
+  * This is a protective measure and is *not needed* to use NFS, so this flag will turn it off (by setting it to true) if desired for a given policy.
 * `filesystems`: a policy-level map of filesystem name -> mkfs command.
   * Commands are run when the filesystem is specified and the volume has not been created already.